 Affiliated Clubs: Regional Clubs affiliate annually with the Association, this enables the Association to support, encourage and guide these clubs.
-It also entitles the clubs to receive our Journal and apply for annual Hi Point Ribbons and a Trophy, along with State Show's being able to apply for 2 Hi Point Buckles for Youth and Amateur's.
+It also entitles the clubs to apply for annual Hi Point Ribbons and a Trophy, along with State Show's being able to apply for 2 Hi Point Buckles for Youth and Amateur's.
 There is also the ability to apply for grant funding for approved camps for Youth and Amateurs.